canmenzo/ThreatIntelSearch/README.md

 ---

-## 🙌 Credits
+## Author

-Created by a cybersecurity analyst who wanted less clicks and more recon.
-Feel free to fork or improve.
+Created by someone who got tired of clicking through 5 tabs just to check an IP.
+Contributions welcome.